What Does a Dental Assistant Do?

 Overall, the dentistry field is made up of professional roles which focus either on patients or organizational duties in the clinic; dental assistants work at both ends of the spectrum.
 As key members of a dentistry team, dental assistants exist to help improve the quality and efficiency of a clinic, both administratively at the front of the office and clinically in the examination room.

-So, if you’re considering a career as a dental assistant, you should keep in mind that you should be willing to take on multiple roles, in other words, as they work closely with nearly everyone on a dental clinic staff: dentists, hygienists, office managers, billing professionals, lab staff, and of course patients.
+So, if you’re considering a career as a dental assistant, you should keep in mind that you should be willing to take on multiple roles.
+Dental assistants work closely with nearly everyone on a dental clinic staff: dentists, hygienists, office managers, billing professionals, lab staff, and of course patients.

 Again, the specific tasks a dental assistant may take on care vary considerably from clinic to clinic.
 However, here are some of the tasks most dental assistants can expect to perform: